Renters Insurance: What It Covers, Costs & Why You Need It

 Choose replacement cost value (RCV) over actual cash value whenever possible.
 A 3-year-old laptop worth $300 in depreciated value could cost $900 to replace.
 ACV leaves you $600 short.

-Standard personal property coverage limits typically start at $15,000 to $30,000.
-High-value items like jewelry, fine art, and firearms have sub-limits (often $1,000 to $2,000) and may require a separate rider for full protection.
+Standard personal property coverage limits typically start at $20,000 to $50,000 in 2026 policies.
+High-value items like jewelry, fine art, and firearms have sub-limits (often $1,500 to $2,500) and may require a separate rider for full protection.
+For a deeper look at how sub-limits and scheduled endorsements work, see our guide on personal property coverage.

 Liability and Medical Payments

 If a guest is injured in your apartment, or your negligence causes damage to a neighbor's unit, liability coverage pays for legal defense costs, medical bills, and any settlements or judgments against you.
-Standard limits begin at $100,000, though $300,000 is often recommended for broader protection.
+Standard limits begin at $100,000, and industry research now recommends a $300,000 minimum for adequate protection in 2026, especially since many property managers require that level for higher-end units.

 Most policies also include medical payments to others, typically starting at $1,000 per person, which pays small medical bills for injured guests without requiring fault to be proven.